tardate/LittleArduinoProjects/Kraft/Wehrmacht/Schnellboot/README.md

 ## Diorama Base

 The diorama base is imaginary dock scene.
 I was mainly interested in trying the idea of a split waterline display.
-It came together in a failrly ad-hoc manner, and I suspect my scale might be a bit off!
+It came together in a fairly ad-hoc manner, and I suspect my scale might be a bit off!

 ![build_10](./assets/build_10.jpg?raw=true)